s0metea/router-aes/README.md

 - IvRequestMap.java / RequestDisplayStore.java — Correlation stores for IV→messageId and prepared plaintext views.
 - hook.js — Standalone copy of the hook for manual injection/use.

-## License

-This repository did not include a license file.
-If you intend to distribute this extension, add an appropriate LICENSE file.